-The Panera Bread fast casual restaurants were conceptualized to be bakery-centric and bread focused.
-In fact, the original Panera Bread Mission statement had an extremely narrow focus on one product offering - bread.
-In fact, Panera Bread is one of the U.S. restaurant chains credited as being the driving force behind the artisan bread craze in the U.S.
+The Panera Bread fast casual restaurants were conceptualized to be bakery-centric and bread-focused.
+The original Panera Bread Mission statement had an extremely narrow focus on one product offering—bread.
+In fact, Panera Bread is one of the U.S. restaurant chains credited as being the driving force behind the artisanal bread craze in the U.S.

 Panera Bread's "Food Mission"

 This "Food Policy" was made "official" on June 3, 2014.
 The Panera Food Policy was then published and made publicly available on the PaneraBread.com website so that customer would know the company's overarching philosophy about the food it serves and the commitments that guide the company's choices with ingredients and menu items served in Panera restaurants every day.